zhangchonglab/CRISPRi-functional-genomics-in-prokaryotes/README.md

 [Schematic for the structure of this software package](./package_framework.png)

-For any request or question, please contact wtm0217@gmail.com
+For any request or question, please contact wtm0217@gmail.com or guanchangge@163.com.

 It is also ok to post your concern directly at this GitHub site.
 This software package is actively maintained and upgraded.